 Figure 20.1.
 Different clusters in the three different wells have different colors.
 The well points are the black discs.
 Note how well points splits inequality points from a well into separate clusters.
 Also note that the largest clusters have inequality points from all three wells.

 Part VI Appendix

 A Release notes

 The tags, e.g. COH-49, are links to the Cohiba project management system called JIRA.
-Note that access permission is required to be able to open the links.
+Permission is required to access the links.